About lead

 The requirements:

 - All lead pipework within your property has been relayed and connected from the boundary stop tap to the internal stop tap.
 If your boundary stop tap is located within your property boundary, your contractor should be able to connect the new pipe to the boundary stop tap using a coupling.
-If your boundary stop tap is located on the public highway, your contractor may be able to connect if they have a license to dig.
+If your boundary stop tap is located on the public highway, your contractor may be able to connect if they have a licence to dig.
 We have more information further down this page.

 - If you share a supply pipe with your neighbour(s), their lead pipes must also be replaced.
 You can find out more about shared supplies.